rvsfrebeca1/frankestein/README.md

 # frankestein
-A project to test and discover new technologies
+A project to learn, test and discover new technologies